 - Go for a test ride.
 You can find a local showroom need you.
 It is here that you can get hands-on time with a stairlift.
 After using it, you tend to know whether you need one or not.
 This is because if it feels much easier than walking up the stairs, then you probably need one.

 Choosing the right stairlift for yourself or a loved one can be a stressful time.
 There are so many things to consider.
-Do you need a straight stairlift, a curved stair lift or a through floor one?
-Once you have made this decision there will still be many more follow.
-Each of these will depend upon which style of stair or chair lift will suit the user best.
+Do you need a straight stairlift, a curved stairlift, or a through floor one?
+The right choice will depend upon which style of stair or chair lift will suit the user best.
 However, it will also depend on how much money you can afford to spend.
-This page will offer advice on some of the things you may wish to consider before installing a straight or curved stairlift into your own home or that of another family member.
+Let us guide you through the process of deciding which stairlift is the best for you.

 Once you have considered which option will suit you best financially, you may then want to think about the ways that your straight or curved stairlift can be tailored to meet the needs of the person or people who will be using it most.
 If their mobility issues are likely to change or worsen over time, then you may also want to plan for the future when selecting a stairlift.
 An individual has to think thoroughly into the users needs like this when choosing a stairlift.